-If you liked what you read about a venue in The Guide, then we recommend you make an appointment to see that location rather than just driving by.
+If you liked what you read about a venue on HereComesTheGuide.com, then we recommend you make an appointment to see that location rather than just driving by.
 Sometimes an unremarkable-looking building will surprise you with a secluded garden or hidden courtyard.
 And sometimes the opposite is true—you’ll love the stunning façade, but the interior isn’t your style.

 Incidentally, we’ve withheld the addresses of privately owned properties.
 Should you happen to know where any of these facilities is located, we urge you to respect the owner’s or manager’s privacy and make an appointment instead of stopping by.

-When you do call for an appointment, don’t forget to ask for specific directions, including cross streets.
-You can also look up the location on HereComesTheGuide.com and print out a detailed street map.
+When you do call for an appointment, remember to ask for specific directions, like cross streets and where to park when you get there.
+You can also print out a detailed street map directly from the venue’s page on HereComesTheGuide.com.
 Try to cluster your visits so that you can easily drive from one place to another without backtracking.
 Schedule at least an hour per facility and leave ample driving time.
 You want to be efficient, but don’t over-schedule yourself.
 It’s best to view places when you’re fresh and your judgment isn’t clouded by fatigue.

-You can make notes in your copy of Here Comes The Guide, but have a small notebook or digital device handy, too.
-Keep track of the date, time and name of the person relating the information, and then read back the info to the site representative to confirm that what you heard is correct.
+When you’re talking with a venue representative, have a small notebook or digital device to record the details discussed, as well as the time and name of the person providing the information.
+Then read back the info to the site representative to confirm that what you heard is correct.
 Remember to have your notes with you when you review your contract, and go over in detail what you were told versus what’s in the contract before you sign anything.